2025 Summer Workshop

 2025/2026

-Early Careers Webinars
+Early Careers Webinar Programme

 The SoBRA early careers group is pleased to announce that another series of free lunch-time webinars will be run during 2025 and into 2026.
 Each webinar is geared towards early career professionals and will provide guidance and top tips on topics.
 Webinars run for an hour, including a Q&A session, and will all be hosted on GoToWebinar – we thank RSK for allowing us to host these events on their account.